cybertraining-dsc/fa20-523-337/project/project.md

 ## 5. Software Technologies

-PARAGRAPH MISSING, THIS IS NOT PPT

-- Python
-- Jupyter Notebook (Google Colab)
-- Packages: Pandas, Numpy, Matplotlib, sklearn
+In this projet we used Python and Google Colab Jupyter Notebook.
+We used several Python pacakges to execute this project such as Pandas, Numpy, Matplotlib, sklearn

 ## 6. Project Timelines